-The G Pen Elite is a new portable vaporizer for dry herbs made by Grenco Science (G Pen), makers of the ubiquitous G Pro vape.
+This is the G Pen Elite, a new portable vaporizer for dry herb made by Grenco Science (G Pen), makers of the ubiquitous G Pro vape.

 There’s only two main parts to this thing: The mouthpiece, and the rest.

 The body of the vape itself has a single power button on the front and a micro-USB charging port on the bottom.
 On the side of the unit is where the led screen is that shows you the temperature and battery indicator.
 It really does feel nice in your hand, there’s even a groove for your finger to rest in, and the weight of it is perfect – not too heavy at all but also not feather-light.

 The mouthpiece has a silicone cover on it and a small stainless steel screen built-in at the bottom.
 It actually feels pretty comfortable on your lips and the tip is curved a little also to match the aesthetics of the rest of the vape.

 Now, the original release of the Elite had a completely open pass-though mouthpiece design, meaning there was nothing in the way of the vapor going straight from the oven to your lips.
 This was nice for extra airflow but it didn’t allow the vapor to cool enough so I personally felt that it was a little hot and harsh feeling most of the time.

 To G Pen’s credit, when I brought this issue up with them they let me know that they were already working on an improved mouthpiece to address the hot vapor, so they’re definitely on top of their sh*t.